microsoft/azure-health-data-services-workshop/Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)/ReadMe.md

 8. Expand the **Practitioners** region, copy all of the code within that region, and paste into a new region named after your selected FHIR Resource.

 9. Modify the method names and parameter names to be the name of your selected FHIR Resource.
 This will require going through every file in your new project to ensure it matches your resource.
+ - **This step contains most of the work for this challenge.**
+ - Start by removing all unneeded parts from your project - for example you may not need the `Address` display logic.
+ - It's recommended that you strip out your new project to the bare minimum - start with just the id of the resource and then add more items once you get this end to end scenario to work.

 10. We have not setup the entire app to handle a new FHIR service Resource type!